grafana/grafana/docs/sources/setup-grafana/configure-security/index.md

 If the users are outside your organization, you must provide anonymous access to Grafana, which is not enabled by default.

-For information about enabling anonymous access, refer to the [documentation](../../setup-grafana/configure-security/configure-authentication/_index.md#anonymous-authentication)
+For information about enabling anonymous access, refer to the [documentation]({{< relref "../../setup-grafana/configure-security/configure-authentication#anonymous-authentication" >}}).

 ## Ways to organize users